zuhaib26/django-meeting/README.md

     }
 }
 ```
 copy the result, in postman go to header part of query add a key filed Authorization, in its value add JWT followed by space and past the result.
-Check attached screen shot.
+Check attached Video.

 Query to get user details from id